g41797/matryoshka-3tk/README.md

 - **Helper** — one per outer type.
     - It creates, releases and checks the type for you.
 - **Slot** — one address, or none.
-    - It shows who has a struct right now.
+    - It shows whether a struct is still yours.
     - It makes cleanup simple.
 - **Mailbox** — moves outers between threads.
     - Without copying.